 A real estate crowdfunding platform gives their investors direct access to real estate investments whereas the idea behind a REIT is that you have exposure to real estate without actually owning, directly, the property.

 Real Estate Crowdfunding Changing Investor Access

 Until recently, and because of the typical minimum investment thresholds for most private real estate deals ($250,000+), REITs have been the only viable option for investors wanting to diversify their portfolio by investing in real estate.

 Now with real estate crowdfunding through a company like RealtyShares, an accredited investor has direct access to pre-vetted real estate investments with lower investment minimums (currently as low as $1,000+).
 Thus RealtyShares for the first time gives investors the true ability to achieve a mixed-asset investment portfolio.

 If you are not an accredited investor ($200K income or $1M net worth excluding primary residence), you can look into Fundrise’s eREIT option.
 They are like a hybrid of individual real estate crowdfunding investments and private REITs.
 The fees are a little higher, but you get to access a more focused real estate region in America.

 Here are the current three eREIT choices from Fundrise.

 The Bottom Line For Real Estate Crowdfunding

-Real estate crowdfunding is a huge opportunity for investors in the coming decade.
-The technological platform will open up a flood of capital from expensive coastal cities like NYC, SF, LA, and Washington DC, towards inexpensive midland states.
+I believe the real estate crowdfunding platform will open up a flood of capital from expensive coastal cities like NYC, SF, LA, and Washington DC, towards inexpensive midland states.
 Further, the income growth opportunities in the heartland look to have some of the largest upside in the country.